Delectable Chinese Fried Chicken Wings

 🛒 What You Need to Prepare Chinese Fried Chicken Wings ❓

-• 2 pounds chicken wings, drumettes and flats separated
+• 2 pounds chicken wings, drumettes and wingettes separated

 • Vegetable oil for frying

-The beauty of this Chinese Fried Chicken Wings recipe is that most ingredients are pantry or freezer staples.
-The combination of soy sauce, rice vinegar, brown sugar, and aromatic garlic creates the authentic Chinese-inspired flavor profile that has made fried chicken wing recipes perennially popular.
+The beauty of this Chinese fried chicken wings recipe is that most ingredients are pantry or freezer staples.
+The combination of aromatic spices and cornstarch creates the Chinese-inspired flavor profile that has made these wings perennially popular.

 📝 How to Make Chinese Fried Chicken Wings Step-by-Step ❓

-Step 4: In a large, heavy-bottomed pot or Dutch oven, heat 2-3 inches of vegetable oil to 350°F. Working in batches, carefully add the coated chicken wings to the hot oil and fry for 12-15 minutes, flipping occasionally, until golden brown and crispy.
+Step 4: Working in batches, carefully add the coated wings to the hot oil and fry for 8-10 minutes, or until golden brown and crispy.
+Maintain the oil temperature between 325-350°F.

 Step 5: Transfer the fried wings to a paper towel-lined plate to drain excess oil.
-Immediately toss the hot wings in the prepared soy sauce mixture until evenly coated.
+Serve hot, garnished with chopped scallions or sesame seeds, if desired.

 ⏱️ Timing Overview